mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 #### 4.7.2 Settings in the Microsoft Azure Portal (Authentication Code Flow)

-To register your app on the Azure portal, follow Microsoft's tutorial [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
+To register your app on the Azure portal, follow Microsoft's tutorial [Register an app with Microsoft Entra ID](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
 As mentioned above in [OAuth Provider Configuration Details](#oauth-config-details), make sure to set the **Redirect URI** as the **Callback URL**.

 This connector contains functionality for sending and receiving emails, so during the OAuth process, the connector will ask for permissions for sending and receiving emails.